Emma’s Law in South Carolina: Stronger Punishment for DUI Offenders

 - Gov. Nikki Haley has signed the law, and it will go into effect on October 1, 2014.

 - The interlock device improperly shutting off vehicle.

 Contact the Goings Law Firm, LLC for Drunk Driver Accidents in South Carolina

 The Goings Law Firm, LLC fully supports any efforts to reduce motor vehicle accidents caused by the recklessness of a drunk or impaired driver.
 We hope that Emma’s Law will help to decrease the amount of DUI related accidents that happen on the roadways.
-Personal injury attorney help to deter DUI and alcohol related accidents but seeking punitive damages for the victims of these unfortunate accidents.
-If you or a loved one has been injured in an accident involving a drunk driver, please contact the us today by calling (803) 350-9230.
+Personal injury attorneys help to deter DUI and alcohol related accidents but seeking punitive damages for the victims of these unfortunate accidents.
+If you or a loved one has been injured in an accident involving a drunk driver, please contact us today by calling (803) 350-9230.